autistic-symposium/master-algorithms-py/README.md

 # Python, Algorithms, and Data Structures (Book)

-## Hi, I am Mia von Steinkirch, and this repository contains my book on algorithms and data structure in Python.
+## Hi, I am bt3, and this repository contains my book on algorithms and data structure in Python.

 ---